OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk-introduction.md

 This SDK facilitates the creation and management of your own Orbit chain using the advanced capabilities of [Viem](https://viem.sh), a modern alternative to traditional Ethereum libraries like _ethers.js_ and _web3.js_.

-## Arbitrum Orbit Chains

 ### Capabilities of the SDK:

 - **Configuration and Deployment**: Simplifies the process of configuring and deploying Orbit chain's core contracts.
 - **Initialization and Management**: After deployment, the SDK helps you initialize your chain and adjust configuration parameters.
 - **Ongoing Support and Updates**: Future releases will bring new features, such as tools for creating custom dashboards and monitoring systems for your Orbit chain.
-Feel free to return to this page regularly for updates!
+Feel free to return to this page regularly for updates.

 Here are the steps you can take to create an Orbit chain with the Orbit SDK:

 ### 1. Orbit Chain Deployment

 A primary function of the Orbit SDK is the deployment of a new Orbit chain.
 The initial step in setting up an Orbit chain involves determining the type that best fits your needs.
-We offer four distinct types of Orbit chains:
+We offer three distinct types of Orbit chains:

-1. **[Rollup Orbit Chains](/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md)**: These Orbit chains offer Ethereum-grade security by batching, compressing, and posting data to the parent chain, akin to the <a data-quicklook-from="arbitrum-one">Arbitrum One</a> chain as a rollup chain.
-You can read more on the [orbit rollup deployment page](/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md).
+1. **[Rollup Orbit Chains](/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md)** offer Ethereum-grade security by batching, compressing, and posting data to the parent chain, similarly to <a data-quicklook-from="arbitrum-one">Arbitrum One</a> with Ethereum mainnet.
+You can learn how to deploy an Orbit Rollup chain on the [orbit rollup deployment page](/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md).

-2. **[AnyTrust Orbit Chains](/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md)**: AnyTrust Orbit chains are implementations of the Rollup protocol that lower costs by accepting a mild trust assumption. <a data-quicklook-from="arbitrum-anytrust-protocol">AnyTrust</a> chains rely on an external Data Availability Committee (DAC) to store data and provide it on-demand instead of using its <a data-quicklook-from="parent-chain">parent chain</a> as the Data Availability (DA) layer.
-Instead, they are stored by a <a data-quicklook-from="data-availability-committee-dac">Data Availability Committee (DAC)</a> to reduce transaction fees.
-The main differences between an AnyTrust chain and a rollup chain are:
+2. **[AnyTrust Orbit Chains](/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md)** are implementations of the <a data-quicklook-from="arbitrum-anytrust-protocol">AnyTrust protocol</a>, they rely on an external <a data-quicklook-from="data-availability-committee-dac">Data Availability Committee (DAC)</a> to store data and provide it on-demand instead of using their <a data-quicklook-from="parent-chain">parent chain</a> as the Data Availability (DA) layer.
+That mild trust assumption reduces transaction fees.

+   The main differences between AnyTrust and rollup chains are:

    - **Data Availability**: AnyTrust chains utilize a unique approach, with members of a Data Availability Committee responsible for keeping transaction data, whereas rollup chains send the data back to the parent chain.